moisesjbc/unity-plugins-test/README.md

 ### Editing the plugin’s inner code

 When editing variables or functions **which aren’t called directly by Unity**, simply make the desired change and recompile the plugin.

+**NOTE: ** if your changes affect the CMakeLists.txt specification (ie. removing source files, adding libraries, etc), please edit CMakeLists.txt so the project can be built from zero with the new changes :)